 Bayou Greenways

-The Bayou Greenways project is funded through a public-private partnership, including the Kinder Foundation’s grant, $100 million of 2012-voter-approved bond money from the City of Houston, and an additional $120 million raised by the Houston Parks Board.
+The Bayou Greenways project is funded through a public-private partnership, including Kinder Foundation’s grant, $100 million of 2012-voter-approved bond money from the City of Houston, and an additional $120 million raised by the Houston Parks Board.

 houstonparksboard.org